Variation of stability for moduli spaces of unordered points in the plane: Background

 Later, we will mostly be interested in the case of ideal sheaves of points or other Bridgeland-semistable objects with the same numerical invariants.
 In that case, the relevant dimension vector is $(n, n - 1, n - 3)$ as will be shown in Section \ref{subsec:bridgeland_stable_git_unstable}.
+This will be the only point in which we actually use the dual exceptional collection $\OO(-2)$, $\Omega$, $\OO(-1)$.
+Otherwise, the matrices will suffice.